dema-jafar/To-do-list/README.md

 # To-do-list

- A simple and interactive To-Do List app built with HTML, CSS, and JavaScript.
-Features include adding, editing, completing, and deleting tasks.
-Tasks are saved in localStorage for persistent data across sessions.
+A simple and interactive To-Do List app built using HTML, CSS, and JavaScript.

+Features

+- Add new tasks
+- Mark tasks as completed
+- Edit existing tasks
+- Delete tasks
+- Save tasks in browser using `localStorage`

+---

+Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla JS)
+- LocalStorage API